Instructions for LLC revoking S-Corp election

 (We have a free template letter for you to download below.)

 Your LLC’s Revocation of S-Corporation Letter must include:

-(we also have a free template letter for this too, which you can download below)
+- (We have a free template letter for this too, which you can download below.)

 The Statement of Consent of LLC Members must include the name of your LLC, its EIN, and a statement that the LLC Member(s) agree to revoke the LLC’s S-Corporation Election.

 Along with the above, your Statement of Consent must also include: